Mountain Bike Race Series

 Riders considering a move to Expert should be finishing in the top 15 fastest for the Sport category.
 A move to Expert will require 3 full laps.
 Expert riders require considerably more endurance and should be able to ride all technical portions of the course without dismount.

 The Expert Course shares laps with both Novice and Sport riders.
-Expert riders will complete 3 laps of the full course at roughly 18 – 25 km total.
+Expert riders will complete 3 laps of the full course at roughly 18–25 km total.
 An Expert rider should have endurance for 3 full laps in under 1 hr and 20 min.
-It is recommended that riders uncertain of this category ride the course on a non-race night to test their times and confidence.
+It is recommended that riders unsure about their suitability for this category ride the course on a non-race night to test their times and confidence.
 Expert racers should possess the capability to overtake a slower rider safely with a proper notification and a pass that does not impede the other rider.

 MTB Race Series FAQ

-The Kelso MTB Series kicks off with the first race on May 30th, 2023 and run every Tuesday through August 22nd, 2023.
+Kelso MTB Series kicks off with the first race on May 13, 2025 and runs every Tuesday until the last race on August 19, 2025.
+The finale will be held on August 26, 2025.

 We offer 5 categories to choose from: